Community Wellbeing and Resilience Grants up to $10,000

-- evidence that the grant activity will address the mental health and wellbeing of flood affected communities in the Hawkesbury or Penrith Local Government Areas (consideration will be given to applications from flood affected areas in Blue Mountains and Lithgow if sufficient evidence of need is provided)
+- evidence that the grant activity will address the mental health and wellbeing of flood affected communities in the Blue Mountains, Hawkesbury, Lithgow or Penrith Local Government Areas (LGAs).
+Priority may be given to flood impacted communities within the Hawkesbury and Penrith LGAs

 - demonstration of need: how the flood impacted your community, and how the activity will benefit your community